VOffoma/Ticketing-System/README.md

 ### Functionality available to the users with role of "SUPPORT"
 This user has all the ability of the above stated category and the following below:
-* This user can see all tickets assigned to him or her.
+* This user can see all tickets that are Open or in progress.
+* This user can assign a ticket to himself to another support person
 * This user can get report of the tickets closed in the last 30 days in csv format.
 * This user can update the status of a ticket.

 ### Functionality available to the users with role of Admin
 This user has all the ability of the above stated category and the following below:
 * An admin can update a user's role.
 This means he or she can change a user's role from just user to support person
-* An admin can assign a ticket to a person with role of support.

 ## Assumptions made
 * When a user registers on the application, He or She retains the role of 'USER' until the admin update the role to the something else
 * When a user visits the endpoint for getting all ticket, the experience is different depending on the role of the user
     * A user would only see tickets he or she created over time
-    * A supportperson would only see all tickets assigned to him or her
+    * A supportperson would only see all tickets are open or in progress
     * The admin will see all tickets

 ## Note
 ### Requirements unmet:
-* Not enough tests.
-* Some functionality can refactored into other functions or middleware e.g the check for the existence of a ticket.
-* An ordinary user should not be able to see a ticket for another user unless the This should only be available to the support and admin user.
-* An ordinary user should not be able see to comments for a ticket that he or she did not create.
-* better validation and validation messages
-* More uses of types on arguments and return values.

 ### Issues faces:
 No technical issues.
 ### Feedback